gacetta/notes/js-howItWorks.md

 JIT COMPILER - just in time compiler - combo of interpreter and compiler

-**HOW CAN WE HELP THE COMPILER WITH THIS KNOWLEDGE**
+**HOW CAN WE HELP THE COMPILER WITH THIS KNOWLEDGE** Things to avoid or be careful of that result in de-optimized code:
+- eval()
+- arguments
+- for in (object.keys and iterate over that can be better)
+- with
+- delete

+Reasons:
+Hidden classes - assign variables in objs in the the same order Inline caching

+We should write code that is predictable for humans, AND machines.